mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/collaboration-channels.md

 ### 1.2 How Can Stakeholders Get Involved via the Mendix IDE?

-Because developers are usually found working with the [Desktop Modeler](app-development#desktop-modeler) or the [Web Modeler](app-development#web-modeler), user stories from the active Sprint and the Buzz are available in the Modelers as well.
+Because developers are usually found working with [Mendix Studio Pro](app-development#studio-pro) or [Mendix Studio](app-development#studio), user stories from the active Sprint and the Buzz are available in the Modelers as well.
 They are displayed in a side panel, as shown here:

 <video controls src="attachments/buzz-in.mp4">VIDEO</video>